GNU/Linux

 9. CLI

-• Shell is a software, and terminal is a hardware.
+Shell is software, and terminal is hardware.

 • Console is a restricted version of terminal, using a predefined protocol and format.